Welcome to Glenlyn Medical Centre

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.

-We are actively recruiting patients who are interested in working with us to improve communication with patients and services at the practice - ask reception to put you in touch or email the Patient Participation Group at firstname.lastname@example.org if you would like to know more.
+We are actively recruiting patients who are interested in working with us to improve communication with patients and services at the practice - ask reception to put you in touch or visit our Patient Participation Group page if you would like to know more.

 We value your opinion and welcome feedback - you can write to us, leave an online review at NHS Choices - Glenlyn Medical Centre or complete the 'NHS Friends & Family Test' via 'Have your say' tab above or in person via the survey boxes at our reception desks.

 Both of our surgeries have step-free access and are wheelchair accessible, with dedicated disabled parking bays and lift access to the first floor.
 The new NHS Accessible Information Standard explains how we can help patients with specific communication needs access our services.
 If you have a disability or communication need that is not immediately visible, please do let us know.